Nandi people: Sport

 Like other Kalenjin, the Nandi have produced a number of notable Kenyan athletes.
-These include great distance athletes like the legendary Kipchoge Keino (Kip Keino), a gold medalist at Mexico (1968) and Munich (1972) Olympic games and Prof. Mike Boit, a bronze medalist at Munich 1972 Olympics.
-Others include Peter Koech, Bernard Kipchirchir Lagat who represents the US and Wilson Kipketer who ran for his adopted home of Denmark.
-Similarly, athletes like Pamela Jelimo, the first Kenyan woman to win an Olympic gold medal, Wilfred Bungei, Richard Mateelong and Super Henry Rono, United Nations Goodwill Ambassador Peter Rono, Tecla Chemabwai, Kenya Paralympian Henry Kirwa among others are Nandi.
-The father of Kenyan Steeplechasers Amos Kipwambok Biwott comes from the community as does Julius Yego, the first Kenyan to win a World Championships gold medal in a field event.
+These include great distance athletes like Kipchoge Keino (Kip Keino), a gold medalist at Mexico (1968) and Munich (1972) Olympic games, and Prof. Mike Boit, a bronze medalist at Munich 1972 Olympics.
+Others include Peter Koech, Bernard Kipchirchir Lagat, and Wilson Kipketer, Pamela Jelimo, Wilfred Bungei, Richard Mateelong, Super Henry Rono, Peter Rono, Tecla Chemabwai, and Paralympian Henry Kirwa among others.
+The father of Kenyan steeplechasers Amos Kipwambok Biwott comes from the community as does Julius Yego, the first Kenyan to win a World Championships gold medal in a field event.

 Janeth Chepkosgei and Eliud Kipchoge are also Nandi.